jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 S^\dagger = P(\frac{-\pi}{2})
 ```

-In terms of the Bloch sphere, these operations can be thought of as rotating the X or Y axis to the original position of the Z axis, so that a Z-basis measurement is efectively an X or Y basis measurement.
+In terms of the Bloch sphere, these operations can be thought of as rotating the X or Y axis to the original position of the Z axis, so that a Z-basis measurement is effectively an X or Y basis measurement.

 ### Measurement as Entanglement